Pillar, Márquez help Rockies hand Giants costly loss, 7-2

 The Giants will enter a transitional quarantine period Wednesday ahead of a potential playoff appearance.
 The team will stay in a hotel, despite finishing the regular season at home.

-“The idea is to test, protect and give us our best chance at being healthy and strong into the postseason,” manager Gabe Kapler said.
+“The idea is to test, protect and give us our best chance at being healthy and strong into the postseason,” Kapler said.

 TRAINER’S ROOM